dart-lang/sdk/runtime/tools/dartfuzz/README.md

 based fuzz testing constructs random, but properly formatted input data.
 Mutation-based fuzz testing applies small random changes to existing inputs in order to detect shortcomings in a system.
-Profile-guided or coverage-guided fuzzing adds a direction to the way these random changes are applied.
-Multi- layered approaches generate random inputs that are subsequently mutated at various stages of execution.
+Profile-guided or coverage-guided fuzz testing adds a direction to the way these random changes are applied.
+Multi-layered approaches generate random inputs that are subsequently mutated at various stages of execution.

 The randomness of fuzz testing implies that the size and scope of testing is no longer bounded.
 Every new run can potentially discover bugs and crashes